nerdydrew/Random-Pokemon-Generator/README.md

 1. Clone the repository.
 2. Download and unzip the [sprites](https://randompokemon.com/sprites/sprites.zip) into a `sprites` folder within the cloned repository.
 3. Use any local web server—it's all static.

+Also see [Blackstareye/Random-Pokemon-Generator](https://github.com/Blackstareye/Random-Pokemon-Generator) for a fork with an API powered by a NodeJS back end.